dhub100/GenAI_project/README.md

 ## Setup

-1. Place the file **`George_Orwell_1984.pdf`** in the project directory.
+1. Place the file **`George_Orwell_1984.pdf`** in the RAG_Database directory.
+2. Complete your .env file with your personal absolute path to the project.
-2. Ensure you have a **Hugging Face access token** (required for embedding models if using HuggingFace).
+3. Ensure you have a **Hugging Face access token** (required for embedding models if using HuggingFace).
-3. Start the Ollama server locally:
+4. Start the Ollama server locally:
    ```bash
    ollama serve
    ```
    or use the provided `.bat` file (e.g. `start_ollama.bat`).
-4. Make sure the models are available locally:
+5. Make sure the models are available locally:
    ```bash
    ollama pull llama3.1:8b
    ollama pull nomic-embed-text